Napoleon Harris: Personal life

-Illinois Senate
+Illinois Senate (2013–present)

 In 2011, after Illinois State Senator James Meeks announced his retirement, Harris chose to run to succeed him in the 15th district on a platform of creating economic growth for the district.
 He won the 2012 primary with a plurality of the vote against two opponents, and ran in the general election unopposed.

+In 2024, the Chicago Sun-Times reported on questionable use of senate campaign committee funds by Harris.
+The Sun-Tiems characterized several of these expenses as appearing to be for personal luxuries.
+In August 2025, Harris's campaign attorney, Burt Odelson, stated that Harris would reimburse his committee $20,000 for some of these expenditures.

+Committees

 As of July 2022, Senator Harris is a member of the following Illinois Senate committees: